druid-io/druid-io.github.io/docs/latest/Batch-ingestion.md

 |config|A Hadoop Index Config (see above).|yes|
 |hadoopCoordinates|The Maven `<groupId>:<artifactId>:<version>` of Hadoop to use.
 The default is "org.apache.hadoop:hadoop-core:1.0.3".|no|

-The Hadoop Index Config submitted as part of an Hadoop Index Task is identical to the Hadoop Index Config used by the `HadoopBatchIndexer` except that three fields must be omitted: `segmentOutputPath`, `workingPath`, `updaterJobSpec`.
+The Hadoop Index Config submitted as part of an Hadoop Index Task is identical to the Hadoop Index Config used by the `HadoopBatchIndexer` except that three fields must be omitted: `segmentOutputPath`, `workingPath`, `metadataUpdateSpec`.
 The Indexing Service takes care of setting these fields internally.

 To run the task: